Mohsin-Cyber-soc/Cyber-Certs/cisco-notes/intro-to-cybersecurity/README.md

 - `reference.md` — Cheat sheets, key definitions, and external resources to revisit important ideas.

 ---
 ## 🧠 Key Skills & Concepts Covered

-- What cybersecurity is and why it’s important for individuals and organizations. :contentReference[oaicite:0]{index=0}
-- Common types of cyber threats and vulnerabilities, such as malware, phishing, and social engineering. :contentReference[oaicite:1]{index=1}
-- Best practices for staying safe online and protecting personal data. :contentReference[oaicite:2]{index=2}
-- How businesses defend against cyber attacks: risk management, prevention, and response. :contentReference[oaicite:3]{index=3}
-- Cisco’s security solutions and approach to threat detection. :contentReference[oaicite:4]{index=4}
-- Strategic and architectural planning for cybersecurity. :contentReference[oaicite:5]{index=5}
-- An introduction to vulnerabilities in modern systems and how they can be mitigated. :contentReference[oaicite:6]{index=6}
-- Exploring career opportunities in cybersecurity and how to start. :contentReference[oaicite:7]{index=7}
+- How a **Security Operations Center (SOC)** works — different SOC types and what SOC analysts do.
+- The responsibilities of a SOC analyst: triaging alerts, investigating incidents, and escalating when required.
+- The connection between **SIEM (Security Information & Event Management)** tools and SOC analyst workflows.
+- Log management: how various logs are collected, parsed, and used for security monitoring.
+- **EDR (Endpoint Detection & Response)**: how it's used to monitor and investigate endpoint activity.
+- **SOAR (Security Orchestration, Automation & Response)**: basic concepts and why automating SOC workflows matters.
+- Using threat intelligence feeds to make more informed decisions in SOC operations.
+- Common mistakes SOC analysts make and strategies to avoid them.
+7}

 ---

 ## ✅ My Learning Approach

-- Completed all modules of the Cisco course, including online lessons, quizzes, and optional labs. :contentReference[oaicite:8]{index=8}
+- Completed all modules of the Cisco course, including online lessons, quizzes, and optional labs.
 - Took structured notes to break down complex cybersecurity topics.
 - Built a reference guide to make it easy to revisit core terms and ideas.
 - Reflected on how what I learned can apply to real-world security challenges and future career growth.